 Kenyan Dragon Flower

-Huernia keniensis is a tropical, succulent plant with 5-angled grey-green stems with some red mottling, up to 5 inches (12.5 cm) long and up to 0.4 inch (1 cm) thick.
+Huernia keniensis is a succulent plant with 5-angled, grey-green stems with some red mottling.
+The stems are up to 5 inches (12.5 cm) long and up to 0.4 inches (1 cm) thick.
 Flowers are reddish to purplish, star-shaped with a distinctive ten-pointed corolla, and up to 1 inch (2.5 cm) across.
 Flowers appear in winter and do not have a carrion-like smell.

 How to Grow and Care